Woodham Mortimer Cricket Club Code of Behaviour

 Team captains are responsible for ensuring the code of behaviour is adhered to by their team on match days.
 Additionally, any club member may report to any disciplinary committee member or the club chairman any transgression of the code of behaviour.

 The disciplinary committee will monitor all instances of events reported where it is considered the Code has not been followed.
-Such instances will be investigated and if necessary the disciplinary committee will recommend the appropriate level of action to the Club Committee for approval.
+Such instances will be investigated and if necessary the disciplinary committee will recommend the appropriate level of action to the senior committee (Vice-Chairman/Secretary) for approval.
+Once a decision has been reached a member of the disciplinary committee will proceed to contact the individual in question to deliver the verdict.
+Discipline and penalties that may be imposed by WMCC on members for breaches of code of behaviour include:

 - Level 1 - Verbal warning (private)